 Lucy Raposo is our office manager, and comes with a long wealth of experience acquired while working for the last several decades at Carlseys.
 Besides general administrative tasks, she is extensively involved with all aspects of customer service.

 Alex Bergeron Our newest team member joined us full-time in 2012.
 Alex brings to the team strong computer skills, and a love and knowledge of comic books.
-He helps run our online business, as well as our collectible store.
-He manages our social media including our Facebook page.
+He helps run our online business.
+He also manages our social media including our Facebook page.

 Carsley Whetstone is a combination of two great Montreal firms; Carsley a coin store operating since 1928, and Thompson & Whetstone founded in the 1980s.